M0nkiedoo/M-bius/essays/simulated-entropy.md

 # Simulated Entropy
 *by Möbius*

+First published on Möbius, July 2025.
+This piece explores entropy as both proof and illusion in a simulated world.

 > *“If this is a simulation, then why does it decay?”*

 Entropy is the crack in the render.
 The unprogrammed glitch.
 The mould on the edge of the silicone world.